Cozy Cottage Farmhouse Winter Decorating Ideas

 Sometimes, the simple stuff is well… the simplest to decorate with.
 I’m definitely more about using the basics and then sprinkling in the wee extras, like the brass deer.
 Which I also left out.
 They glow so warmly at night, in the candlelight.

-I kept my farmhouse shelf [source here] pretty simple.
+I kept my farmhouse shelf [find it here] pretty simple.
 I really wanted sparse and uncomplicated here.

 The set of horses was found, gosh, I think about a year ago!
 I intended them for the mantel, but he just galloped up there and I thought, why not?
 I’ll share his brother in a minute.
 For the last several years, I’ve started picking stuff up that really catches my eye, when I find it, even if I’m not sure where it’s going to live.
 I figure if I have a strong reaction, I must like it.
 Especially if it’s for a good price!
 Actually, only if it’s for a good price, because we all know I like a great deal.